 - e.
 Extended trot.
 The horse covers as much ground as possible.
 Without hurrying, the steps are lengthened to the utmost as a result of great impulsion from the hindquarters.
 The Athlete allows the horse to lengthen the frame and to gain ground whilst controlling the poll.
 The forefeet should touch the ground on the spot towards which they are pointing.
 The movement of the fore and hind legs should reach equally forward in the moment of extension.
 The whole movement should be well-balanced and the transition to collected trot should be smoothly executed by taking more weight on the hindquarters. - f.
 Stretching on a long rein.
 This exercise gives a clear impression of the "throughness" of the Horse and proves its balance, suppleness, obedience and relaxation.
 In order to execute the exercise "stretching on a long rein" correctly, the Athlete must lengthen the reins as the Horse stretches gradually forward and downward.
 As the neck stretches forwards and downwards, the mouth should reach more or less to the horizontal line corresponding with the point of the shoulder.
 An elastic and consistent contact with the Athlete's hands must be maintained.
+The pace must maintain its rhythm, and the Horse should remain light in the shoulders with the hindless, well-engaged.
+During must be maintained.
 The pace must maintain its rhythm, and the Horse should remain light in the shoulders with the hindlegs well-engaged.
 During the retake of the reins the horse must accept the contact without resistance in the mouth or poll.